sjentsch/lsjDocs/Other/StatTheory.rst

 ---------------------------------------------

-There are lots of different ways in which we could dissect this dialogue, but since thit is a statistics book pitched at psychologists and not an introduction to the philosophy and psychology of reasoning, I will keep it brief.
+There are lots of different ways in which we could dissect this dialogue, but since this is a statistics book pitched at psychologists and not an introduction to the philosophy and psychology of reasoning, I will keep it brief.
 What I have described above is sometimes referred to as the riddle of induction.
 It seems entirely *reasonable* to think that